 Good tequila takes time to grow the agaves, cook and cool the agaves, grind the agaves, naturally ferment the juices, and distill the alcohol.
 There are a lot of ways to speed up the process but you can taste the difference in the final product.

 3. Centro Cultural Juan Beckmann Gallardo

-This is by far the most beautiful museum in Tequila and one of the most impressive museums in western Mexico.
+This is by far the most beautiful museum in Tequila and one of the most impressive museums in Mexico.
 I have visited lots of museums in Guadalajara and the only one that comes close is the Hospicio Cabañas which is a UNESCO World Heritage site.
 The Juan Beckmann Gallardo Cultural Center is easily one of the best things to do in Tequila, Jalisco.

 Juan Beckmann Vidal is the 11th-generation steward of the Jose Cuervo fortune.
 He built this magnificent museum in 2014 to honor his father, Juan Beckmann Gallardo.
-The Beckmann family is preserving not just the history of Jalisco but all of Mexico within this museum.
+The Beckmann family is preserving not just the history of Jalisco but the history of all of Mexico within this museum.
 There are exhibits on loan from the National Institute of Anthropology and Banamex.
 You really need more than one visit to take it all in.

 There are exhibitions on 19th-century horse-drawn carriage transportation, pre-Hispanic culture, modern art, popular art, Charrería (local cowboys), the history of Tequila, abstract art, and surrealist art.
 It is hard to say what my favorite was because they all left me daydreaming for more than a week after my visit.

 Besides the exhibitions, the museum building is beautiful and there are palatial gardens outback.
 I would not skip this museum.
 It really is a national treasure.